JHeirons/skycademy-guide/5-test.md

 Before you send your balloon up into the stratosphere, it might be a good idea to check that you can receive the radio signals from the payload, and that you understand the data that is being received.

-## Recieving LoRa
+## Receiving LoRa

-To receive LoRa data, you're going to use a second Raspberry Pi, along with a LoRa Gareway board.
+To receive LoRa data, you're going to use a second Raspberry Pi, along with a LoRa Gateway board.
 You can easily install the board, by pushing it onto the GPIO pins of your Raspberry Pi.
 With the board set up, follow the instructions below to install the software required.

 1. Firstly you need to enable SPI.
 This can be done by typing

-## Recieving RTTY
+## Receiving RTTY

-### Option 1 - Using a handheld radio receiver.
+### Option 1 - Using a hand-held radio receiver.
-If you have access to a handheld radio receiver like the one shown below, you can use this to receive the RTTY data from the payload.
+If you have access to a hand-held radio receiver like the one shown below, you can use this to receive the RTTY data from the payload.

 ![](5/mvt7100.jpg)